robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 Remote servers can, and should, also implement `get_keyword_arguments` and `get_keyword_documentation` methods to provide more information about the keywords.
-Both of these keywords get the name of the keyword as an argument.
+Both of these methods take the name of the keyword as an argument.
 Arguments must be returned as a list of strings in the `same format as with dynamic libraries`__, and documentation must be returned `as a string`__.